noveck/certchecker/README.md

-Download bash script, drop it in safe place ~/Documents/Scripts is usually a good idea Make executable: chmod +x certchecker.sh
+Download bash script, drop it in safe place ~/Documents/Scripts is usually a good idea Make executable: chmod +x certcheck.sh

 Populate the url.txt with your desired urls, each on a new line. examples included